Cara-Notte/DSA_Mid-term_Project/README.md

 # DSA_Mid-term_Project
-A humble Data Structures and Algorithms project centered around a fitness app *---FITNESS FOR YOU---*
+A humble Data Structures and Algorithms project centered around a fitness app named "Fitness for You".